pbiggar/phc/doc/manual/testing.rst

    which fail one test will also fail subsequent tests.
 We skip these instead.

 As you can see, some failures are expected.
-Howver, if a test fails completely (it has 0 passed tests), there may be a platform-dependent issue, which should be `reported to the mailing-list <http://phpcompiler.org/mailinglist.html>`_.
+Howver, if a test fails completely (i.e. it has no passed tests), there may be a platform-dependent issue, which should be `reported to the mailing-list <http://phpcompiler.org/mailinglist.html>`_.